renspringlea/ryba.ren/index.markdown

 * Written on the Body: The Tattoo in European and American History (ed.
 Jane Caplan)
 * Ancient Ink: The Archaeology of Tattooing (ed.
 Lars Krutak and Aaron Deter-Wolf)
 * Stigma: Marking Skin in the Early Modern World (Katherine Dauge-Roth and Craig Koslofsky)
-* Tattoo Histories: Transcultural Perspectives on the Narratives, Practices, and Representations of Tattooing (ed Sinah Theres Kloß)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*